TritonDataCenter/rfd/rfd/0026/README.md

   state.
 Its value is an object with the following properties:
     * `message`: a string that describes the cause for the failure
     * `code`: a string code that identifies classes of errors
-* `references`: a relative path to a URI that can be used to list resources (such as VMs, but other types of resources could reference a volume) that are using that volume.
-See for instance [the section about volume deletion and usage semantics](#deletion-and-usage-semantics) for more details on how this list is used by various volumes APIs.
 * `snapshots`: a list of [snapshot objects](#snapshot-objects).
 * `tags`: a map of key/value pairs that represent volume tags.
 Docker volumes' labels are implemented with tags.